maziac/DeZog/README.md

 in the debug console you open a memory viewer.

 Here an example:

 ![](images/readme.pics/memdumpview.jpg)

-The memory viewer will offer a few extra info:
+The memory viewer will offer a few extra infos:
 - The address is printed on the left side.
 - The selected area (address, size) is emphasized, the other area is grayed out.
 - Any address for which a label exists is underlined.